Find Grad Schools

 Education Levels of Health Professions Majors

-In 2020-2021, 989 earned their master's degree in health professions.
+During the most recent year for which data is available, 994 people earned their master's degree in health professions.
 This makes it the 115th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in health professions at each degree level.